nagavenkateshgavini/tf-gcp-infra/README.md

 ```bash
 terraform destroy -auto-approve
 ```
 Note: Use terraform destroy cautiously, as it irreversibly deletes resources.
-Only execute this command when you want to tear down the infrastructure.
+Only execute this command when you want to tear down the infrastructure